 Once you’ve changed the rack numbers to be in the order you want, repeat the “Addressing > Address show” function to re-assign firing system addresses, considering the racks in order.
 You can achieve the desired result shown in Figure 4 — the top-left tube having the address: module 50, pin 0!

-You may also find it easier to edit the rack numbers directly in the table by hand instead of using the “Move to last” function.
+You may also find it easier to edit the rack numbers directly in the table by hand instead of using the “Renumber left to right“ function.
 Rack numbers need to be unique, which means it is difficult to swap two numbers without temporarily assigning one to a temporary number to move it out of the way.